davidlu51412/ShopifyProdEngChallenge/README.md

 Here is the deployed backend of the replit project: https://shopifyprodengchallenge.dl25.repl.co/ you can do queries such as:

-### If it takes too long to load
-* go to this link https://replit.com/join/kzzkqvjleh-dl25 and then click run
-* then go to this link https://replit.com/join/ruxbnonqme-dl25 and then click run

 Lists All items:
 * https://shopifyprodengchallenge.dl25.repl.co/api/items